jpacheco008/Cool-Ridings/README.md

 - Functional and class React components.
 - Use only React for DOM Manipulation.
 - Authentication, Landing screen, Listing screen, Detail Screen
 - Back-End: generic controller for full CRUD using Express, Mongoose, and MongoDB.
 - Styling: using CSS and flexbox or CSS gird.
 - Responsive design 2 screens desktop and mobile.
 - Linting: indention, follow teams conventions kebab-case.
 - Remove boilerplate React files and code and console.log()s
 - Deploy front-end to Netlify.
 - Deploy to back-end to Heroku.
 - Deploy to MongoDB database to MongoDB Atlas.
 - 50 commits or more.
 - Utilize safe and effective branching and merging.

 #### PostMVP

+- Show less/more for item descriptions
+- Multiple pictures?
+- Add to cart
+- Rating / leave comment
+- discount code
+- accessories
+- Features for the bikes
+- Distinguish between admin and user

 ## Project Schedule

+- Monday (project approved, make the skeleton)
+- Tuesday (build and deploy the back-end, start Auth)
+- Wednesday (start client side, client side Auth)
+- Thursday (MVP)
+- Friday (styling)
+- Saturday (styling)
+- Sunday (post MVP/debugging)
+- Monday (post MVP/debugging)
+- Tuesday (presenting)

 ## Timeframes